-What you should know: Bed Bugs Aren't Invisible
+What You Should Know: Bed Bug Aren't Invisible

-Why you should know it: Because seeing a bed bug can help you prevent them from hitching a ride home with you.
+Why you should know it: Because seeing and identifying a bed bug can help you prevent them from hitching a ride home with you.

 Bed bugs are small, but not so small that you can't see them.
 When they first hatch, they are only about 1mm long.
 An adult bed bug can be as large as 4.5mm.
 If you do a search for bed bugs, you will see them if you uncover them.